Code-Institute-Submissions/Upon-Wonder/README.md

 ### Gallery
 The hero image section in the gallery acts as an image slider, with four different images from different concerts.
-The page includes a heading text with the title of the page, and under that some media content of three videos with a descriptive text about each video.
+The page includes a heading text with the title of the page, and under that some media content of three [videos](####Videos) with a descriptive text about each video.

-**Note!** This band is fictional and do not exist in real life.
-Therefore the videos used are only an example of how the bands videos will look like in this layout.
-The videos are free to use from Vimeo and the video makers are credited in the credit section of this readme file.

 ### Tour Dates
 The Tour Dates page starts of with an alert section on top of a hero image to inform the visitor about the